In this article we explain the following:-

 Training Video: How to create an Application for Payment:

-How to issue a Payment Certificate in the new UI
+How to issue a Payment Certificate

 The Project Manager needs to clearly communicate how they have assessed the Contractor’s Payment Application and what they are certifying.
 The assessment will include plus/minus other amounts as relevant, such as retention, delay damages, bonuses and KPI’s.

 They confirm the assessment date, before producing a summary of their Application – on the basis that they will be attaching the full assessment.
 There is a requirement for the following details: